-Fundamental nursing knowledge and skills to provide basic nursing care to patients across the lifespan; the nursing process, communication skills, and recognition of normal assessment parameters emphasized throughout the course; clinical application in a variety of settings.
+This course provides students with fundamental nursing knowledge and skills to provide basic nursing care to patients across the lifespan.
+The nursing process, communication skills and the recognition of normal assessment parameters are emphasized throughout the course.
+Students are introduced to principles of pharmacology, nutrition, legal and ethical nursing responsibilities and patient education needs.
+This course will include classroom, laboratory and clinical experiences.
 Restricted to Nursing Students.
-Additional course fees: \$48.00.
+Pre- or coreg.- BIOS 160 or 204, ENGL 101C, PSYC 103.
+Additional course fee: \$48.00.